Scuba manifold: Upstream manifolds

 Manifolds intended for use with sets where a regulator is provided for each cylinder are connected to the cylinder valves upstream of the cylinder valve seat, to a connecting port provided specifically for this purpose.
 Two styles of connection are commonly available for this arrangement – face seal, and barrel seal.
 Face seal connections are similar to the DIN regulator connection seal, and consist of an o-ring in a groove machined into the end of the manifold tube, which is clamped against the face of the valve port by a threaded component.
 Face seals are simple and rugged, but rely on tight connection for a reliable seal, and do not allow any adjustment for cylinder centre distance.
 Barrel seals use one or two O-rings in grooves around the end of the manifold tube, which seal against the bore of the valve port.
 They are usually screwed into the valve port with handed thread, and locked in the desired position with a lock-nut.
 They are generally slightly less rugged than face seal manifolds, and more vulnerable to thread damage during assembly, as they use a finer thread pitch, but allow a small amount of cylinder centre distance adjustment, and provide a reliable seal even if not completely tight.
 Manifolds of this type are commonly supplied in sets comprising a manifold and compatible left and right side cylinder valves with a choice of neck thread specification.
 The working components for all three valves in the set are usually identical.
 The hexagon of the left hand thread lock nut generally has a groove machined into it to alert the technician to the presence of left hand thread.

+Upstream manifolds may be plain or isolation manifolds.

+Plain manifolds simply connect the interiors of the two cylinders together, allowing gas flow between them at all times.
+If one leaks, the gas from the other will also be lost.

+Isolation manifolds connect the gas spaces of the two cylinders when the isolation valve is open, and isolate them when it is closed.
+If one cylinder leaks, the gas from the other may be protected by closing the isolation valve.